joshf/Indication/README.markdown

 Removal:
 --------

-To remove Indication, simply delete the Indication folder from your server and delete the "Data" table from your database
+To remove Indication, simply delete the Indication folder from your server and delete the "links", "counts" and "users" tables from your database

 Contributing:
 -------------